luisgls/SOPRANO/README.md

 ## Limitations
 - SOPRANO will fail if there are 0 synonymous mutations inside the immunopeptidome.
+- Results must be taken cautiously when low number of synonymous mutations inside the immunopeptidome.
 - Only mutations in those transcript IDs present on the immunopeptidome file will be used to estimate ON and OFF dN/dS.
 The rest of mutations will be discarded.